This is a popular themed cake for birthday cakes – Teenage Mutant Ninja Turtles!

 - If you would like to add color; add a few drops of your preferred color and knead it into the dough, then let it age (resting a day or two).
 Check later to see if your color is as preferred, if not, you can knead in more color until it suits you.

 For this tutorial: I divided the fondant two times:one half I colored green, then I divided the second half into three parts.
 One third I colored violet; the two thirds – one I colored black & the last third I split into two.
 One half I left white and the other I colored into a pink shade.
 (Lots of math and fractions , I know – but they worked ^_^)

 I hope this tutorial is of help to you – if you do try it out, please share your results by commenting below please ^_^

 If you know how to bake and decorate on a basic level; but want to take your baking & cake decoration game to the next level – sign up for our Intermediate Cake making and Decoration class (it includes fondant making).
+We also have very basic Fondant making taught in our Basic Cake making and decoration class.
 Click here to see the details of what is taught in that class.

 Happy cake decorating!
 Make sure to share this link to your baking friends ^_^

 14 thoughts on “Teenage Mutant Ninja Turtle Birthday Cake Tutorial”